-The sign (or parity) of a permutation is a group-homomorphism from to 1 that appears in the definition of the determinant.
-Proving that the sign defines a group-homomorphism is not difficult, but the (very short) standard proof2 that is given is fairly unintuitive.
-Therefore:
+The sign (or parity) of a permutation is a group-homomorphism from to $latex S_2 [^1] that appears in the definition of the determinant.
+Proving that the sign defines a group-homomorphism is not difficult, but the (very short) standard proof[^2] is fairly unintuitive.
+Therefore

 This post describes a more visual proof of the fact that the sign of a permutation is a homomorphism and gives some interesting facts relating to the sign.

 Permutations – a visual description

 Let be a permutation.
 Then we can write explicitly using two line notation, for example is the permutation that sends 1 to 2, and 2 to 1, 3 to 5 and so on.